Future Directions in the Theory of Graph Machine Learning: Generalization Properties of GNNs

 \section{Generalization Properties of GNNs}

 The few existing works that study MPNNs' generalization properties, e.g.,~\citet{Gar+2020,Lia+2021,Mas+2022,Sca+2018}, study their generalization properties via VC dimension theory or related formalisms.
-However, such works only derive generalization bounds depending on simplistic graph parameters such as the maximum degree or number of nodes, ignoring more expressive graph parameters.
+However, the bounds derived in such works usually depend only on relatively generic graph parameters, such as the maximum degree or number of nodes, ignoring more expressive graph parameters.
 While~\citet{wlvc} recently established a tight connection between the expressivity of the \wlone{} and MPNNs' VC dimension, the analysis is restricted to a particular MPNN architecture using sum aggregation; see also~\cref{sec:expressivity}.
-Hence, it does not allow for fine-grained analysis, e.g., considering different architectural choices and a more quantititave analysis in terms of numbers of parameters or depth.
-Moreover, the above works assume that the train and test sets are sampled from the same distribution.
-Hence, they reveal nothing about MPNNs' ability to generalize out-of-distribution, e.g., generalizing to larger graphs than found in the training set.
-Moreover, no theoretical understanding exists of the generalization abilities of more expressive GNN architectures and how they are influenced by graph structure.
+Hence, it does not allow for fine-grained analysis, e.g., considering different architectural choices and more quantitative analysis in terms of numbers of parameters or depth.
+An additional important factor is that the above works assume that the train and test sets are sampled from the same distribution.
+Hence, they reveal little about MPNNs' ability to generalize out-of-distribution, e.g., generalizing to larger graphs than found in the training set.
+Furthermore, no theoretical understanding exists of the generalization abilities of more expressive GNN architectures and how they are influenced by graph structure.